Cell 211: Plot

 The authorities then provide additional information on the injured and Juan is told Elena is in the hospital, but recovering.
 Juan insists on talking to her but is rebuffed.
 Utrilla, the police guard who hit Elena, is suspended.
 Apache, an inmate close to Malamadre, learns the truth about Juan after contacting a friend in the police through a smuggled cell phone.
 He tells Juan he will give him a chance to defend himself before letting Malamadre know.

 Later, Malamadre has Apache tell Juan that he needs to speak to him.
 He shows Juan footage from a protestor's cell phone, showing Elena being beaten by Utrilla.
 Juan insists Utrilla be brought in the prison, where he is confronted by Juan.
 Juan again insists on talking to Elena, but he learns she and her unborn child have died.
 In response, the prisoners viciously beat Utrilla until he reveals Juan is a prison guard.
 He asks Juan to tell the truth; instead, Juan slits Utrilla's throat.

 Malamadre goes against advice to kill Juan, stating he does not believe Utrilla and that Juan's murder of Utrilla showcases his commitment to the prisoner's fight.
 Juan fails in a suicide attempt in his cell.
 Malamadre receives a call from the police negotiator, who gives him Juan's employment records, confirming Utrilla's claim, and asks him to work with them in exchange for release.
 Malamadre still refuses to kill Juan.

 The government tell Malamadre they agree to his demands.
 Juan drags Utrilla's corpse in front of the government liaison and insists the government publicly agree, or they will kill the ETA prisoners.
-Malamadre tells Juan if GEO invade instead of a public agreement, he will either die, or kill Juan for his betrayal.
+Malamadre tells Juan if the GEO team invades instead of a public agreement, he will either die, or kill Juan for his betrayal.
 As the GEO team quench the riot once they storm the prison, Apache kills Juan and severely injures Malamadre, who then works with the government against Apache.